National Advisory Board

 Susan Hrabchak has been a long-time supporter and advocate for Answer.
 Her involvement began by hosting fundraisers and organizing educational lectures in numerous New Jersey schools.
 She is the mother of four children and recently moved to Omaha, Nebraska where she looks forward to supporting Answer’s ability to improve sex education in the Midwest.
 Susan studied psychology and sociology at Villanova University.
 She received her Professional Certificate in Genealogical Research from Boston University.
 She is currently a professional genealogist as well as a middle school track and field coach.
 When taking a break from her other passions, she is also an avid athlete and has completed numerous IRONMAN triathlons and more than 50 marathon running races.

-Jonathan Kim is a Chief Legal Officer and Director with over 25 years of broad-based experience in the U.S. and internationally.
-Most recently, he was Senior Vice President, General Counsel and Secretary of Montpelier Re Holdings Ltd. Earlier in his career, Jonathan gained extensive experience in investment management with AXA Advisors L.L.C., in internet strategy with Modem Media Inc. and in corporate law and litigation with a Wall Street law firm and the United States Department of Justice.
-In addition to his legal and management background, Jonathan has counseled and served on boards of directors in both the private and not-for-profit sectors.
-Currently he is serving as an advisor to the Millstein Center for Global Markets and Corporate Ownership at Columbia Law School.
-Jonathan obtained his bachelor’s degree from Brown University, his M.B.A. from the Yale School of Management and his J.D. from Georgetown University Law Center.
-He is a member of the state and federal bars in Connecticut, the District of Columbia, Massachusetts, New York and the Southern and Eastern Districts of New York.
+Jonathan Kim has over 26 years of legal and executive management experience in the US and internationally.
+Currently, in addition to his private practice focusing on complex corporate, regulatory & compliance, governance and alternative dispute resolution matters, he is a senior advisor to the Millstein Center for Global Markets and Corporate Ownership at Columbia Law School.
+Previously, he was General Counsel and Secretary of Montpelier Re Holdings Ltd. (NYSE:MRH).
+Earlier in his career, Jonathan gained extensive experience in investment management and financial advisory services with AXA Advisors LLC, in internet strategy and sales with Modem Media Inc. and several start-up companies, and in corporate law and litigation with a Wall Street law firm and the United States Department of Justice.
+In addition to his legal and management background, he has advised and served on boards of directors in both the private and not-for-profit sectors.
+Jonathan obtained his bachelor’s degree in English and American Literature from Brown University, his MBA with a dual concentration in Finance and Strategy from Yale University and his JD from Georgetown University, including study at the European University Institute in Florence, Italy.
+He is a member of various state and federal bars, including Connecticut, the District of Columbia, Florida, Georgia, Massachusetts, New York and the Southern and Eastern Districts of New York.

 Mai Ratakonda is a staff attorney at Planned Parenthood Federation of America's Public Policy Litigation and Law Department.
 While at PPFA, Ms. Ratakonda has been involved in numerous cases that have an impact women’s access to reproductive health services across the country, including challenging an admitting privileges requirement for abortion providers in Alabama, Texas’s attempt to terminate Planned Parenthood from Medicaid, and a contracted physician requirement for medication abortion providers in Arkansas.
 She lives in Brooklyn with her husband, dog and cat.